-Minerals are necessary to keep the body healthy and increase the efficiency of your body to perform different task.
+Minerals are necessary to keep the body healthy and increase the efficiency of your body to perform different tasks.
 Minerals are exactly like a mobile charger which keeps your mobile charged.
-Body doesn’t produce minerals but we obtain them from foods.
+A body doesn’t produce minerals but we obtain them from foods.
 What minerals do and why they are important, let’s discuss in detail.

 What are the minerals?

-Mineral is nutrient which is essential to perform different bodily function so you can live a healthy life.
-According to Oregon state university , Minerals cannot be produced by living organism but they originate in earth.
-Most of the minerals can be obtain by eating plants and animals.
+The mineral is nutrient which is essential to perform the different bodily functions so you can live a healthy life.
+According to Oregon state university, Minerals cannot be produced by the living organism but they originate in the earth.
+Most of the minerals can be obtained by eating plants and animals.
 We can also obtain minerals from drinking water.